Tsugumi Aritomo: Biography

+Aritomo was born in Chiba Prefecture.
+She soon moved to Kyoto, but returned to Chiba at the age of two.
+At the age of three, she began learning ballet, piano, and model walking.
+She won the grand prize at an audition in May 2012, becoming the official child model for Sanrio Puroland, and joining the talent agency Amuse Inc.

 In 2015, Aritomo was cast for two episodes in the Japanese television drama Fake Marriage, which was broadcast on Nippon TV.
 In 2016, she was cast for two episodes in The Single Teacher Miss Hayako, which was broadcast on Fuji TV.

 On May 6, 2016, Aritomo joined the Japanese idol group Sakura Gakuin during the Sakura Gakuin 2016 Transfer Ceremony at the Nakano Sunplaza Hall, along with fellow transfer-ins Momoe Mori and Yuzumi Shintani.
 She was in her sixth year of elementary school at the time.
 On November 12 and 13, 2016, she participated in the Sakura Gakuin Festival 2016 held at the Maihama Amphitheater in Chiba Prefecture, and became a member of the group's sub-unit Kōbaibu (Purchasing Club).

-On December 15, 2017, Aritomo was cast in a promotional video for Sanrio's Marumofubiyori products.
+Aritomo appeared in magazines associated with the Aikatsu! franchise.
+In December 2017, she appeared in a promotional music video for Sanrio's Marumofubiyori products.
 It featured the Ciao Girls, including Aritomo, who appeared in the Ciao magazines published by Shogakukan.
-On October 11, 2018, it was announced that she would be appearing in a commercial by Bandai for its Tamagotchi Meets toy.
+On October 11, 2018, it was announced that she would be appearing in two commercials by Bandai for its Tamagotchi Meets toy.

 On May 6, 2019, during the Sakura Gakuin 2019 Transfer Ceremony held at the Bunkyo Civic Center, she became the second Hamidase (Stand Out) Chairman of Sakura Gakuin.
 On October 19, 2019, during the Sakura Gakuin Festival 2019 at the Kanagawa Arts Theatre, it was revealed that Aritomo had formed a four-member girl group named @onefive with fellow Sakura Gakuin members Kano Fujihira, Soyoka Yoshida, and Momoe Mori.

 On August 30, 2020, Aritomo graduated from Sakura Gakuin during the concert The Road to Graduation 2019 Final, along with the other three members of @onefive.
 She had recorded four albums during her time with the group.